UAR-NVC: A Unified AutoRegressive Framework for Memory-Efficient Neural Video Compression: RELATED WORK

 \subsection{INR for Video Compression}

 Different from coordinate-based INR models like SIREN~\cite{sitzmann2020implicit} and COIN, NeRV~\cite{chen2021nerv} uses the time stamp $t$ as the input of the INR network, allowing it to reconstruct a entire video frame in one forward pass.
 This approach can achieve faster decoding speeds even than the practical traditional codec H.264.
-Following that, E-NeRV~\cite{li2022e-nerv} combines spatial coordinates with time stamps and replaces the convolution kernel with two consecutive convolution kernels with smaller channels.
+IPF~\cite{zhang2021implicit} using the explicit relation of two frames (I-frame and P-frame) to facilitate modeling.
+E-NeRV~\cite{li2022e-nerv} combines spatial coordinates with time stamps and replaces the convolution kernel with two consecutive convolution kernels with smaller channels.
 PS-NeRV~\cite{bai2023ps-nerv} reconstructs patches of the image instead of the whole image and uses Adaptive Instance Normalization (AdaIN) to modulate the features of the later convolution layers according to a time-coordinate condition.
 FF-NeRV~\cite{lee2023ffnerv} uses learnable multi-scale resolution feature grids to replace time or spatial coordinates, incorporates flow information into frame-wise representations to exploit the temporal redundancy across frames, and introduces quantization-aware training to shrink the quantization gap between training and model compression.
 HNeRV~\cite{chen2023hnerv} trains an encoder to generate content-adaptive embeddings and proposes evenly distributed parameters for HNeRV, providing more capacity to store high-resolution content and video details.
+DSNeRV~\cite{yan2024ds-nerv} decomposes video into static part and dynamic part, using two group embedding to represent each.
+T-NeRV~\cite{saethre2024combining} decomposes embedding into frame level and GOP level, and use the encoder in HNeRV to learning better frame embedding.
 HiNeRV~\cite{kwan2024hinerv} uses the learnable feature grid not only at the network input but also in the subsequent upsampling module.
 By further improving the pruning and quantization parts of the model compression pipeline, HiNeRV achieves a $43.4\%$ overall bit rate saving over DCVC on the UVG dataset, measured in PSNR.
 Boost-NeRV~\cite{zhang2024boosting} proposes three universal techniques for NeRV-style models in module conditioning, activation layers, and entropy constraints, respectively.